 When he was young, Jin Zixuan had found this demeanor humiliating.
 He had never realized quite how much until his understudies in Gusu, when he had spent more time than he wished to admit watching Wei Wuxian turn his nose to Lan Qiren’s authority.

 “I will have Wei Wuxian’s head,” Jin Guangshan bellowed at the height of drunkenness.
-He had not stopped either—screaming or drinking—since the alarms had been rung that very morning, when servants had come to tell him that the omega house was empty.
+He had not stopped either—screaming or drinking—since the alarms had been rung that very morning, when servants had come to tell him that the kunze house was empty.
 “I will kill this bitch if it is the last thing I do—”

 “Father,” Meng Yao said as Jin Zixuan stood frozen by his side; “Father, if your allies hear you say such things…”

 “Spare me your snivelling, Meng Yao,” spat Jin Guangshan.
 “What good is saying that killing him would be immoral now?
-He is so twisted and evil, he barely counts as omega anymore!
+He is so twisted and evil, he barely counts as kunze anymore!
 Did you feel a hint of sweetscent on him in the competition, you bastard?”

 Meng Yao did not recoil at the crude word, and neither did Jin Zixuan.
 For the first time that day, Jin Guangshan met his son’s eyes.

 He smiled.
 It was such a cruel and unknown thing, so foreign over his face, which Jin Zixuan had come to recognize as weak, that he found himself wordless.